 News Selection – Finance for Sustainable Development

-Recent international news and analysis chosen to illustrate and update Tread Softly briefings on Finance for Sustainable Development.
+Recent news chosen to update Tread Softly briefings on Finance for Sustainable Development.

 Changing patterns of humanitarian assistance

 19/6/2018: The association of humanitarian assistance with "emergencies" has become less significant.
 Almost all of the 20 largest recipient countries in 2017 reflect either long-term or medium-term crises.

 Should foreign aid benefit the donor country?

 5/6/2018: Owen Bader unpicks the debate about foreign aid tied to the interests of the donor country as much as the beneficiary.
 He concludes that aid that addresses one of the underlying causes of global poverty will benefit all parties.

 Leverage of private finance for SDGs is not a silver bullet

 30/4/2018: The international aid community constantly asserts that the use of public funds to leverage private sector investment is a critical tool for achieving development goals.
 What are the flaws in this argument?